United States · August

 Is August a good time to visit Philadelphia?

 August is a workable month for Philadelphia with tradeoffs.
-21-30°C, hot and humid, often with afternoon thunderstorms. — Humidity can make it feel much hotter.
+23-30°C, hot and humid, with a chance of late-day storms. — Similar to July, with persistent heat and humidity.

 What makes August worth visiting